Conditional Antibody Design as 3D Equivariant Graph Translation: Experiments

 \subsection{Affinity Optimization}

-It is crucial to optimize various properties like binding affinity when designing antibodies for therapeutic purposes.
+It is crucial to optimize various properties like binding affinity of antibodies for therapeutic purposes.
 This can be formulated as a search problem over the intrinsic space of generative models.
 In our case, we jointly optimize the sequence and structure of CDR-H3 to improve the binding affinity of any given antibody-antigen complex.
-To measure the affinity, we employ the geometric network from \cite{shan2022deep} to predict the change in binding energy ($\Delta\Delta$G) after optimization.
-Particularly, we leverage the official checkpoint\footnote{\url{https://github.com/HeliXonProtein/binding-ddg-predictor}} that is trained on the Structural Kinetic and Energetic database of Mutant Protein Interactions V2.0~(\citealp{jankauskaite2019skempi}, SKEMPI V2.0).
-Note that lower $\Delta\Delta$G indicates better binding affinity.
-To ensure the expected generalizability of the affinity scorer, we select a total of 53 antibodies from its training set (i.e. SKEMPI V2.0) for affinity optimization.
-Besides, we split all complexes from SAbDab (pre-processed by the strategy in~\textsection~\ref{sec:dist}) into training and validation sets in a ratio of 9:1 for pretraining the model.
+For evaluation, we employ the geometric network from \cite{shan2022deep} to predict the change in binding energy ($\Delta\Delta$G) after optimization.
+Particularly, we leverage the official checkpoint\footnote{\url{https://github.com/HeliXonProtein/binding-ddg-predictor}} that is trained on the Structural Kinetic and Energetic database of Mutant Protein Interactions V2.0~(\citealp{jankauskaite2019skempi}, SKEMPI V2.0). $\Delta\Delta$G is calibrated under the unit of kcal/mol, and lower $\Delta\Delta$G indicates better binding affinity.
+Since all the methods model backbone structures only, we use Rosetta~\citep{alford2017rosetta} to do sidechain packing before affinity prediction.
+To ensure the expected generalizability, we select a total of 53 antibodies from its training set (i.e. SKEMPI V2.0) for affinity optimization.
+Besides, we split SAbDab (pre-processed by the strategy in~\textsection~\ref{sec:dist}) into training and validation sets in a ratio of 9:1 for pretraining the model.